CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 srun python dask_multinode.py <YOUR-PROJECT>
 ```

-The worker jobs are defined inside the Python file started by master SLURM job, for futher details see: [Dask Jobqueue configurations documentation](https://jobqueue.dask.org/en/latest/configuration-setup.html).
+The worker jobs are defined inside the Python file started by master SLURM job, for further details see: [Dask Jobqueue configurations documentation](https://jobqueue.dask.org/en/latest/configuration-setup.html).

 * `cores` - How many cores per node to use?
 In bigger jobs one worker SLURM job should fill the whole HPC node, ie 40 cores in Puhti.
 * `processes` - How many Python processes per node to use?